 Security cameras are commonly listed as one of the most effective burglary deterrents.
-When criminals see cameras on a property, they often decide that they are better off going after another target.
+When criminals see CCTV on a property, they often decide that they are better off going after another target.
 The realization of this fact has given rise to a market for fake security cameras.
-These are units that look like security cameras, but they have no ability to record or transmit video.
+These are units that look like wireless systems, but they cannot record or transmit video.

 The idea of deterrents that serve no functional purpose is not new.
 Some people may hang signs that imply the presence of a surveillance security camera system when they don’t have one.
 A homeowner might choose to hang a “beware of dog” sign when they don’t own a dog.
 In essence, you are hoping that you can trick criminals into believing that your property is more secure than it really is.